hanoii/git-workflow/README.md

 - `git pull`
 - `git merge staging --ff-only`

-A common scheme is having at least one production branch (`master`, `main`, etc) and a staging branch (`stage`, `staging` , `develop`) that’s always where code lands that will soon be merged onto the Production branch.
+A common scheme is having at least one production branch (`master`, `main`, etc.) and a staging branch (`stage`, `staging`, `develop`) that’s always where code lands before being merged onto the production branch.

-As the history between staging and production should ideally be always the same, having a merge commit on master from staging makes no sense.
-To avoid this you should normally merge with `--ff-only` which does a fast-forward.
-If this fails is because the history of the production branch diverged and we need to fix accordingly.
+Since the history between staging and production should ideally always be the same, having a merge commit on master from staging makes no sense.
+To avoid this, you should normally merge with `--ff-only`, which performs a fast-forward.
+If this fails, it's because the history of the production branch has diverged and needs to be fixed accordingly.

 You can configure this globally by doing
 `git config --global branch.master.mergeOptions --ff-only` for master and